telerik/winforms-docs/gridview/populating-with-data/binding-to-array-and-arraylist.md

 The examples below demonstrate binding to a generic list, an arrays of custom objects, and an `ArrayList` of custom objects.
 This collections have limitations when used as a data source in which case a __BindingList__ must be used.

->note Note: BindingList is the preferred collection since its changes are automatically reflected on the data-bound control.
+>tip Note: BindingList is the preferred collection since its changes are automatically reflected on the data-bound control.
 >

 ## Binding to a Array List